-Figure 9: Content in a bonding wire connection description file
+Figure 11: Content in a bonding wire connection description file

 (b) Semi-Custom Mode Script: This mode has less flexibility with designing the initial layout.
 On the other hand, this script preparation requires less effort compared to the full-custom script.
 In this script, wire bond point locations are automatically calculated based on the corresponding parent component location.
 No separate connectivity script is required.
 Everything regarding the layout description is declared in the same script.
-A sample 2D layout, and 3D layout, the scripts are shown in Figure 10, and Figure 11, respectively.
-To merge the Connectivity setup script in the Layout geometry description script, an additional field is added in the Layout geometry description script compared to the full-custom mode script.
+A sample 2D layout, and 3D layout, the scripts are shown in Figure 12, and Figure 13, respectively.
+To merge the Connectivity setup script in the Layout geometry description script, an additional field is added in the Layout geometry description script.
 Each section of the script is described below.